 For identity repositories, AM provides built-in support for LDAP repositories.
 You can implement a number of different directory server vendors for storing your identity data, allowing you to configure your directory servers in a number of deployment typologies.
-For a list of supported data stores, see Directory server requirements.
+For the list of supported data stores, refer to Directory servers.

 If AM does not support your particular identity store type, you can develop your own customized plugin to allow AM to run method calls to fetch, read, create, delete, edit, or authenticate to your identity store data.
-For more information, see Customize identity stores.
+For more information, refer to Customize identity stores.

-You can configure the Data Store authentication module to require the user to authenticate against a particular identity store for a specific realm.
+You can configure AM to require the user to authenticate against a particular identity store for a specific realm.
 AM associates a realm with at least one identity repository and authentication process.
 When you initially configure AM, you define the identity repository for authenticating at the top level realm (/), which is used to administer AM.
 From there, you can define additional realms with different authentication and authorization services as well as different identity repositories if you have enough identity data.
-For more information, see Realms.
+For more information, refer to Realms.

 Configuration data stores

 Configuration data includes authentication information that defines how users and groups authenticate, identity store information, service information, policy information for evaluation, and partner server information that can send trusted SAML assertions.
-For a list of supported data stores, see Directory server requirements.
+For the list of supported data stores, refer to Directory servers.

 A combined configuration, policy, and application store may be sufficient for your environment, but you may want to deploy external policy and/or application stores if required for large-scale systems with many policies, realms, or applications (OAuth 2.0 clients, SAML entities, etc).

-For more information about external stores and the type of data they contain, see Prepare external stores.
+For more information about external stores and the type of data they contain, refer to Prepare external stores.